mrloulass/ts-projects/README.md

 - need to transpiler your TypeScript file to JavaScript, because TypeScript does not run on a browser
   - `tsc (name of TypeScript file)` in terminal
   - watch mode `tsc (name of TyeScript file) -w` in terminal
+  - TypeScript by default will transpiler in ES3
+    - this will allow the app to work on every browser

 - tsconfig.json is a file specifies the root files and the compiler options required to compile the project
   - You can setup your own options in the tsconfig.json file